Shopify SEO Tips: Push Shopify to its Limits!

 When there are multiple versions of a page (or highly similar versions), canonical URLs can be used to tell search engines they need to consider only one version for ranking purposes.
 Search engines will then assign the relevance and authority from the other versions to the canonical version.

-Shopify always has a self-referencing canonical for URLs that contain parameters.
+For URLs that contain parameters, Shopify always includes a self-referencing canonical to the URL without the parameters.
 So for instance, if someone posts a link to your collection page on Facebook, visitors coming to your site will land on a URL like

 https://example.com/collections/t-shirts?fbclid=XXXXXX.
 No need to worry about duplicate content, because of the self-referencing canonical that points to the URL variant without